Houston Office: 713.225.8000 | The Woodlands Office: 281.609.2900

 2. Cohabitation is a changed circumstance that justifies the termination of payments.

-An obligee spouse who simply moves in with another person is not necessarily a changed circumstance.
+An obligee spouse who moves in with another person is not necessarily a changed circumstance.
 For example, an ex-spouse who moves in with a friend or roommate to reduce living expenses is not necessarily cohabiting with that person.
-However, shared living expenses that arise to a material and substantial change in circumstances could result in alimony modification.
+However, shared living expenses arising from a material and substantial change in circumstances could result in modification of alimony.

-Sometimes, divorce decrees will provide guidelines for alimony upon cohabitation of the obligee spouse.
+Sometimes, divorce decrees provide guidelines for alimony upon the obligee spouse’s cohabitation.
 This language can make it easier or more difficult for the obligor spouse to reduce or terminate payments.

 If you are divorced and either making alimony payments or receiving alimony from a former spouse, you may have questions about the possible modification of those alimony payments.
-At Horak Law, attorney Matthew Horak has over 10 years helping in Texas in family law matters and is ready to guide you through the process of pursuing an alimony modification.
+At Horak Law, attorney Matthew Horak has over ten years of experience helping in Texas family law matters and is ready to guide you through pursuing an alimony modification.

-If you reside in the Woodlands or Houston, TX, call Horak Law today at (713) 225-8000 to set up your first consultation.
+If you reside in the Woodlands, Houston, TX, or the surrounding areas, call Horak Law today at (713) 225-8000 to set up your free consultation.

 CASE REVIEW